BUZZARDGTA/GTA-V-Session-Sniffer/docs/TROUBLESHOOTING.md

   Additionally, on PC, some players may use features like "Force Relay Connections", which are only available through mod menus, to mask their presence by forcing their connection through the dedicated game server.
 - Certain firewalls, VPNs, or even some rare Internet Service Providers (ISPs) can also block Peer-To-Peer (P2P) traffic, resulting in very few or no packets being sniffed from these players.

-## Unrelated / False Positive IPs detected
+## Unrelated / False Positive IPs Detected

-The display of unrelated IPs is possible in certain scenarios.
+The display of unrelated IPs can occur in certain scenarios.
-I have made efforts to minimize this occurrence by optimizing the `CAPTURE_FILTER` and `DISPLAY_FILTER` from the source code.
+Efforts have been made to to minimize this occurrence by optimizing the `CAPTURE_FILTER` and `DISPLAY_FILTER` in the source code.
-If you have other Peer-To-Peer applications running, such as a BitTorrent client, it may contribute to this issue.
+If you have other Peer-To-Peer (P2P) applications running, such as a BitTorrent client, they may contribute to this issue.
-To mitigate this, I recommend closing all other Peer-To-Peer applications while using the script.
+To mitigate this, it is recommended closing to close all other P2P applications while using the script.

-Furthermore, you can enhance the filtering process by setting `<CAPTURE_BLOCK_THIRD_PARTY_SERVERS>` to the `True` value in your `Settings.ini` file.
+Additionally, you can enhance the filtering process by setting `<CAPTURE_BLOCK_THIRD_PARTY_SERVERS>` to `True` in your `Settings.ini` file.
-You can also, adjust `<CAPTURE_PROGRAM_PRESET>` to correspond to the program you are scanning.
+You can also adjust `<CAPTURE_PROGRAM_PRESET>` to correspond to the program you are scanning.
 These configurations help minimize the display of unrelated IPs.

 ## About Screen Refreshing